zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the SSMS Object Explorer, Databases, ContosoInsurance, and Tables are expanded, showing the tables created by the deploy schema script.](media/ssms-databases-contosoinsurance-tables.png "SSMS Object Explorer")

-### Task 4: Retrieve SQL Server 2008 VM IP address
+### Task 4: Retrieve connection information for SQL databases

 In this task, you use the Azure Cloud shell to retrieve the IP address of the SqlServer2008 VM, which is needed to connect to your SqlServer2008 VM from DMS.